13Mai13/aibymai/content/posts/no_more_heroes_please.md

 I used to say that the only software development method I've seen successfully work is: *Incident driven development* which was basically a coping mechanism to deal with hero culture.

+# What is hero culture?

+Well, an image is better than words:

+An analogy here may be the wrong {{ML EXAMPLE}} or KPI EXAMPLE.

 ## Practical Advice